aahowel3/HMM/README.md

 Final output of HMM_dataprocessing.sh is AncestorsGE_tomic_coverage.txt in /work/aahowel3/HMM - coverage depth every position in all chromosomes
 AncestorGE_tomic_coverage.txt and coverage folder is now for coverage data INCLUDING dup reads - removed the rmdup line of code in samtools file
-AncestorGE_tomic_coverage_2.txt and coverage2 is now for coverage data generated using the samtools rmdup command
+AncestorGE_tomic_coverage_2.txt and coverage2 is now for coverage data generated using the samtools rmdup command Did not physically remove or comment out the samtools rmdup line in the HMM_dataprocessing script - but by using the intermediate sorted.bam files instead of the rmdup_sorted.bam files to create AncestorGE_tomic_coverage.txt the effect is the same

 R script stan_hmm_nb.R use the STAN package to take AncestorsGE_tomic_coverage.txt input and estimate parameters and output the viterbi assignment for each position. model type (Negative Binomial v.
 Poisson), number of states and number of Baum-Welch iterations can changed within the script in the variable header section